 DIGNITY has consultative status under the UN Economic and Social Council, ECOSOC, and is a member of the WHO Alliance for the Prevention of Violence (VPA).

-In 2017, DIGNITY received the Crown Prince Couple’s Social Award for the work to combat torture and rehabilitate torture victims in Denmark and internationally.
+In 2017, DIGNITY received the Danish Crown Prince Couple’s Social Award for the work to combat torture and rehabilitate torture victims in Denmark and internationally.

 DIGNITY is a member of the CHS Alliance.
 Becoming a member of the CHS alliance reflects DIGNITY’s commitment to safeguard our beneficiaries, deliver quality programmes, and be accountable to the people we serve: survivors and people at risk of torture and other forms of organized violence.